SarvambhSangle/Digital-Twin-Challenges/README.md

 20. AI Training Data Bias: A reinforcing loop where biased data creates biased AI, leading to more biased real-world data.

 21. Edge Computing Latency: Simulating the data bottleneck between local sensors and the central Cloud.

+22. Digital Twin Synchronization: Modeling the "Delay" between a physical machine and its virtual replica.

+23. Urban Heat Island Effect: How concrete density increases local temperatures and AC power demand.